-Eddie Fletcher of Fletcher Sport Science is amazed by how many people have HR monitors and download all the numbers but haven’t a clue what they mean.
-“Men are by far the worst," he says.
-"They like to brag about how high their HR was during a session and for how long.
+Eddie Fletcher of Fletcher Sport Science is amazed by how many people have heart rate (HR) monitors and download all the numbers but haven’t a clue what they mean.
+“Men are by far the worst,” he says.
+“They like to brag about how high their heart rate was during a session and for how long.
 That’s not good training at all.
-Find your resting HR, get the best idea you can of your max HR, and then work your zones out.
+Find your resting heart rate, get the best idea you can of your max heart rate, and then work your zones out.
 That way those random numbers will start to have some meaning.”

-Zone 1 (60-65% of maximum heart rate): For long, easy rides, to improve the combustion and storage of fats.
+Zone 1 (60-65% of maximum heart rate): For long, easy rides, to improve the combustion of fats.

 Zone 2 (65-75% of MHR): The basic base training zone.
 Longish rides of medium stress.

 Zone 3 (75-82% of MHR): For development of aerobic capacity and endurance with moderate volume at very controlled intensity.

 Zone 4 (82-89% of MHR): For simulating pace when tapering for a race.